-- B5.1 SFFP shall be the horizontal distance from the forward end of LOA to the forward freeboard station. - B5.2 SAFP shall be the horizontal distance from the forward end of LOA to the aft freeboard station. - B5.3 FFM shall be the average of port and starboard freeboards measured vertically from the water level to a freeboard point at the station at SFFP from stem within the OFF file. - B5.4 FAM shall be the average of port and starboard freeboards measured vertically from from the water level to a freeboard point at the station at SAFP from stem within the OFF file. - B5.5 SG shall be the specific gravity of the water sampled from a level 0.3 m below the surface.
+- B5.1 SFFP shall be the horizontal distance from the forward end of LOA to the forward freeboard station. - B5.2 SAFP shall be the horizontal distance from the forward end of LOA to the aft freeboard station. - B5.3 FFM shall be the average of port and starboard freeboards measured vertically from the water level to a freeboard point at the station at SFFP from the foremost point of LOA within the OFF file. - B5.4 FAM shall be the average of port and starboard freeboards measured vertically from from the water level to a freeboard point at the station at SAFP from the foremost point of LOA within the OFF file. - B5.5 SG shall be the specific gravity of the water sampled from a level 0.3 m below the surface.